TerrellB19/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. What is the DOM?
+1. What is the DOM? the document object model.
-2. What is an event?
+2. What is an event? any user interaction on a web page, so a click, or keystroke, or even ,mouse movements
-3. What is an event listener?
+3. What is an event listener? and event listener waits until a specific action is detected and then proceeds to do an action assigned to it.
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that we can use different array methods on it.
-5. What is a component?
+5. What is a component? an automated way of creating elements.